SriVinayA/SJSU-CMPE297-SpecialTopics/Assignment 1/Part B/README.md

 ## Project Overview

-For this assignment, I chose to build a simple To-Do application as my complex project.
+For this assignment, I chose to build a simple To-Do application.
 The application is developed as a web app, showcasing an end-to-end implementation using the Claude 3.5 Sonnet extension.

 ### Features of the To-Do Application